edelstone/material-palette-generator/README.md

 ## Why is this?

-The official Google palette generator [is embedded and buried deep within their Material docs](https://material.io/design/color/the-color-system.html#tools-for-picking-colors).
+Google's official palette generator [is embedded and buried deep within the Material docs](https://material.io/design/color/the-color-system.html#tools-for-picking-colors).
 Since it's an inline tool, they also hid it from search engines, making it difficult to discover or bookmark.

 To make it a little easier to use and to preserve it for our own documentation, we forked it and added some minor improvements.
 We did not change the way colors are derived.